Understanding Rent-to-Income Ratio Before You Sign

 Factoring in Other Costs

-• Necessary expenses like groceries and transportation.
+• Everyday necessities like food and transportation.

-• One-time expenses such as furniture or deposits.
+• One-time costs, including furniture or deposits.

-• Other financial obligations, including loan payments.
+• Existing obligations, such as loan payments.

 The Role of a Co Signer